OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-05.md

 ## Isaiah 5:21

-Woe to those who are wise in their own eyes and clever in their own sight.
+Woe to those who consider themselves wise and perceive themselves as clever.

 ## Isaiah 5:22